rolemadelen/euisblue.github.io/_includes/posts/2021-01-07-modern-js-fundamental3/en.md

 b = b * 10; // b = 20
 ```

-This notation can be shortened usingg the compond assignment operators.
+This notation can be shortened using the compond assignment operators.

 ```js
 lat a = 0;